Bira/octopus-carnival/_posts/2023-03-25-tigerclaw-barbarians.md

 All of Hota's descendants were shifters as well, so today the Tigerclaw are divided into two sub-groups.
-The Tigerbloods who occupy important roles such as chieftain, shaman, and several types of elite rarrior; and the Tamed, non-shifters who work as gatherers, artisans and rank-and-file warriors.
+The Tigerbloods who occupy important roles such as chieftain, shaman, and several types of elite warrior; and the Tamed, non-shifters who work as gatherers, artisans and rank-and-file warriors.
 These are not quite castes despite being called such by the book: there is a way for one of the Tamed to become a Tigerblood.